 With moderate symptoms, we consider adding a cortisone injection.
 With severe symptoms surgical decompression is usually necessary.
 The surgical decompression is an outpatient procedure and most patients resume normal activities with the hand and wrist in 1-3 weeks.

 Most patients do very well with these treatments and can resume normal activities very quickly.
-If you are having symptoms similar to these, please give Beacon call at 513-354-3700.
-I will be glad to evaluate your issue and offer a treatment plan that will improve your condition.
+If you are having symptoms similar to these, please contact us today.
+We will be glad to evaluate your issue and offer a treatment plan that will improve your condition.